-It was a privilege to spend a Saturday afternoon in the company of the artists who so generously shared their work at the lunchtime feedback.
 It’s a pleasure to spend time with artists and their work, together in dialogue with each other.
 You normally either get one or the other.
-Over a packed afternoon, we experienced a truly diverse range of practices and research.

 Feedback (2018) Do I understand what you are trying to do?
 What have I presumed you are trying to do?
 Did I listen deeply enough?
 What have you voiced?
 What did you conceal?
 Intentionally or not?

 We spent an afternoon talking about five artists’ works.
 The group was generous in their discussion and open to critical input, it was a relaxed but serious collection of conversations.

 At the crit last satdee, there were little moments of conversation about editing, feeling, airport security, and art that goes all out maximalist ; but we want to circle back round to whether or not a piece of art you make is finished.